Print this Pageprinter

 Getting There

 Approach by exiting the A66(T) at Threlkeld and proceed up through the village taking the steep road north towards the Blencathra Centre.
 Park in the car park at the end of the road just above and beyond the centre.
 The parking area can become very busy.
-Try to avoid covering the track as this is often used as a landing area!

 Getting to takeoff